 Brian came up with a simple design based on the size of the room and the typical height of our plastic storage bins.
 We made the bottom opening about 22″ tall to accommodate our larger and heavier items.
 The other two shelves were approximately 18.5″ tall.
 This meant the overall structure was about 63″ tall.
 Once we had determined the appropriate measurements, we were able to calculate how much wood was needed for this project.
 After doing some research, we found that Menards was the cheapest place to purchase the 2x4s, so we purchased our lumber there.
 We spent about $150 on wood and an additional $20 on screws.

 When then used the 2×4 boards to create frames for either end of the shelving (with an extra frame for the longer section).
 Brian cut the pieces to size using his miter saw and then we used the impact drill to insert 3″ construction screws to secure the shelving pieces.
-We stood up the frames and then screwed the shelf pieces directly into the frames.
+We stood up the frames and then screwed the shelf pieces directly into them.
+The shelves were about 26″ deep, so we used four 2x4s for each level.
 We weren’t too worried about the shelving being precise because it was in the basement.
 The design resulted in some really sturdy shelves.

-This project requires only the most basic tools and could be completed successfully by even the most amateur DIY-er.
+This project requires only the most basic tools and could be completed successfully by even an amateur DIY-er.

 - 2×4 boards (the amount to be determined based on the size of your space)